Approximations in the homogeneous Ising model: Performance evaluations

-Table~\ref{table:logZ} indicates that both the direct Normal edge proportion estimate and its counterpart that uses the Euler-McLaurin formula perform similarly.
-Thus there is almost no loss in accuracy when using the faster Euler-McLaurin based estimate.
-In order to further show the value of this simplified approximation, we also compared this analytical approximation with the theoretical asymptotic result for the logarithm of the normalizing constant for the 1-nearest-neighbor (1-NN) graph, that is, for $k=2$.
-It can be shown that (see Appendix~\ref{sec:appendix:1NN})
+Table~\ref{table:logZ} indicates that both the direct Normal edge proportion estimate and its counterpart that uses the Euler-MacLaurin formula perform similarly.
+Thus there is almost no loss in accuracy when using the faster Euler-MacLaurin based estimate.
+In order to further show the value of this simplified approximation, we also compared this analytical approximation with the theoretical asymptotic result for the logarithm of the normalizing constant for the 2-nearest-neighbor (2-NN) graph, that is, for $k{=}2$.
+Section~\ref{sec:appendix:1NN} shows that $\log Z(\alpha, \beta)$ approximately equals

-after adapting the result of ~\citet[Chapter 13, page 261]{Salinas-2001} to the case of the \{0,1\}-statespace 1-NN Ising model.
+after adapting the result of ~\citet[Chapter 13, page 261]{Salinas-2001} to the case of the \{0,1\}-statespace 2-NN Ising model.
 Performance evaluations for this case are also in Table~\ref{table:logZ}, with the results again indicating that the numerical approximation works very well even for the smallest possible value of $k$ even though these approximations are based on moderate to large values of $k$.

 Table~\ref{table:sim:comparison:L1} reports the values of the absolute value and relative discrepancies for the relevant moments (mean activation and spin interaction) of the Ising model.